 Postojna, at a 50 km (31 mi) cycle from Ljubljana, will be your first stop.
 This is the most famous and also the busier of the two.
-There are 5 km (3 mi) of galleries, passages, and chambers to be explored by foot and train.
+There is 5 km (3 mi) of galleries, passages, and chambers to be explored by foot and train.
 Although it wasn’t our first cave to visit, nothing is compared to the grandeur and the beauty of Postojna.
 Get prepared to be impressed.

 After that, it’s time to cycle to the second cave on the route.
-The Skocjan Cave is smaller and much less crowded, though equally interesting.
+The Skocjan Cave is smaller and much less crowded, though equally impressive.
 This cave stands out by the river which flows inside it, adding to an even more dramatic experience.

 But enough of caves, it’s time to refresh yourself by the coast.
 Now you will visit some of the most charming Slovenian seaside’s, Koper, Izola, and Piran.
-You don’t have to be in a rush for anything else, so just enjoy yourself, go for a swim and for a cocktail by the promenade.
+You don’t have to be in a rush for anything else, so just enjoy yourself, go for a swim and a cocktail by the promenade.

 When Is The Best Time For Cycling In Slovenia?